Meru County: Political leadership

 The first governor of Meru County was Peter Munya, elected in the 2013 election.
 In the 2017 election, Kiraitu Murungi defeated Munya to become the second governor.
-The third and current governor, Kawira Mwangaza, was elected in the 2022 election.
+The third governor, Kawira Mwangaza, was elected in the 2022 election.
+However Kawira mwangaza was impeached in 2024 after surviving 2 impeachment motions in the Senate but the 3rd one wasn't successful when 26 senators upheld the impeachment of governor from the county assembly.

+After her impeachment she decided to appeal the ruling at high court of Kenya where the court upheld the ruling of the Senate on March 14 2025 paving way for swearing in of her embattled deputy H.E.
+Rev. Isaac Mutuma M'Ethingia as the 4th and current governor of Meru county.

 Murungi was elected in 2013 to be the senator from Meru County.
 When he ran for governor, Franklin Linturi was elected to the Senate.

 Florence Kajuju was the county's first woman representative.
 She was defeated in 2017 by Kawira Mwangaza.

 The Meru County Executive Committee comprises: